-Katie Holten is a visual artist living and working in the world.
+Katie Holten is a visual artist based in New York and working in the world.

-then Katie Holten's TREE MUSEUM is like an antidote after too much of a big idea.
+If THE GATES is the signature artwork in looking back at the Bloomberg era - big, bold, tourist - attracting, and imposed on Central Park and all of us - then Katie Holten's TREE MUSEUM is like an antidote after too much of a big idea.

 - Robert Sullivan, 2011